mcfnord/rml/src/televised.md

 violated three rules governing prosecutors with his contributions.)
 The deputy prosecutor would show up unprepared for hearings, forcing us to reschedule.

 When Emily died, he moved me onto his livingroom futon, and I couldn't move anymore.
 I had worked so hard, from dawn to night, to keep Emily alive and our daughter emotionally well.
 I have 220 pages documentation of these days written by the hospice staff that I can't read yet.
 In the midst of it, and before, Emily's dad already began his freaky dirty tricks on us.
-As she lost walking ability, he was already crafting lies and panics to subvert us, but again, that's a story for another day.
+As she lost walking ability, he was already crafting lies and  contrivedpanics to subvert us, but again, that's a story for another day.
 It made us both incredibly angry.
 We never missed a single chemotherapy or a family therapy session.
-Sometimes her dad would show up with his wives to abuse me in family therapy.
+Once her dad would show up with his wives to abuse me in family therapy.
 Never saw him at chemo.
-Never saw him in the house as she fell dying.
+Rarely saw him in the house where she was dying..

 I'm saying here that I was already emotionally broken when Mark charged me with 7 threats to murder.
+It has taken years to feel almost normal again.

 My brother had generously housed me in his basement apartment, but as an accused felon, I had to leave due to agreements in his child's immediate family: no felons, convicted or otherwise!
 So I had to move to my